gisogrimm/tascartutorials/README.md

 # TASCAR tutorials

-This repository contains a series of TASCAR tutorials [<a href="#ref1">1</a>].
-TASCAR is a toolbox for low-delay and interactive acoustic scene creation and rendering.
+This repository contains a series of TASCAR tutorials.
+TASCAR is a toolbox for low-delay and interactive acoustic scene creation and rendering [<a href="#ref1">1</a>].
 For more information, please visit the [TASCAR official website](https://tascar.org/).

 These tutorials form the basis of our annual TASCAR workshop.
 These files are constantly being improved.
 If you have any suggestions, please submit a pull request.

 You can download the tutorial files and all the necessary sound files [from github](https://github.com/gisogrimm/tascartutorials/archive/refs/heads/main.zip).
 They were tested with TASCAR version 0.234.

+While some of these tutorials require equipment specific to our laboratory, most can be followed on any PC running Linux, Mac OS or Windows.
+TASCAR and the Jack Audio Connection Kit (JACK) must be installed for all tutorials, as well as an audio interface with either a loudspeaker system or headphones connected to it.
+To interactively render your own voice, you will also need a microphone or headset.

+The *user manual* can be found [on github](https://github.com/gisogrimm/tascar/wiki/master/manual.pdf), or if you installed TASCAR with your packet manager also [locally](file:///usr/share/doc/tascar/manual.pdf).
+You can use the manual as a valuable reference for all the workshop tutorials.

 ## List of topics: